 Project OutReach is a week-long program prior to NYU's Welcome Week, bringing together service-minded incoming first year and transfer students, and pairing them with Peer Mentors to learn about and perform service throughout New York City, reflect on their experiences, and participate in ethical leadership development.
 Participants will work with different local community agencies each day, learning about a variety of social issues throughout the week.

-Project OutReach is limited to 100 participants, and the selection process is highly competitive.
+Project OutReach is limited to 100 participants.

 The 2016 Project OutReach Application will be available as of May 1, 2016.
 The deadline to apply is Monday, June 13, at 11:45PM.

 Project OutReach 2016 will run from Tuesday, August 23 through Saturday, August 27.
 The application deadline is June 13, 2016 at 11:45 PM EST. Applicants will be notified of selection to the program by Monday, June 29th.
 Participants must arrive on campus, move in to their residence halls, and be ready to begin Project OutReach activities by Tuesday, August 23rd at 2:00 PM.

 Students who will be living on campus for the 2016-2017 academic year will gain access to NYU housing prior to the start of Project OutReach.
 OutReach is a program that requires a full commitment from participants, with activities scheduled each day from the early morning through evening hours.
 Participants will be unable to hold external commitments, including jobs or external social engagements, during that week.